 \section{Holomorphic vector fields with non-isolated singularities}

-In order to study indices of germs of foliations on possibly non-compact varieties with non-isolated singularities, we introduce the notions of an $\epsilon$-neighborhood and a precompact $\epsilon$-neighborhood of a codimension-$d$ submanifold.
-Let $M$ be a complex manifold and let $W\subset M$ be a complete intersection of codimension $d$.
+First fix the neighbourhoods in which the local indices are to be counted.
+Let $W$ be a codimension-$d$ complete intersection in a complex manifold $M$.
 Fix $\epsilon>0$.
-For each $z\in \W$, let $D_\epsilon(z)$ denote a disk of radius $\epsilon$ centered at $z$ (in a local holomorphic chart).
-We define the $\epsilon$-neighborhood of $W$ by
+For each $z\in W$, let $D_\epsilon(z)$ denote the disc of radius $\epsilon$ centred at $z$ in a local holomorphic chart.
+Define the $\epsilon$-neighbourhood of $W$ by